 If you have already sold or allowed your software to go public, you need to speak with a patent attorney as soon as possible.
 They may be able to quickly file a provisional patent to reserve your rights.
 Then they will help you with a complete non-provisional patent application when the time comes.

 If your software is still in development, a provisional patent application can give you priority, allowing you to hold your place in line while you continue to develop and refine your software.

-You don’t have to build or implement your invention to file for a patent.
-You do need to be able to describe your invention with enough detail that someone with ordinary skill could create your invention without the need for “undue experimentation”.
+You don’t have to build or implement your software innovation to file for a patent.
+You do need to be able to describe your invention with enough detail that someone skilled in the art could create your invention without the need for “undue experimentation”.

 If you aren’t confident that your invention can be implemented using current technology, then it doesn’t meet this enablement requirement.